 “I think so.”
 I choke back tears.

 “I’ll meet you at the front fountain, okay?”

 “Okay.”
 I disconnect in disbelief at myself.
 Then I make my way to the fountain where I take a seat and wait.
-I’m looking around, terrified of being seen with a random guy.
-But something is keeping me here.
+The place is bustling with shoppers, and I’m terrified of being seen with a random guy, an off-duty stripper no less.
+I almost always run into someone I know at this place, but something is keeping me here.